randy3k/AlignTab/README.md

 Usage
 ------------
-- Type `Align Tabular` in command palette.
+- To toogle Align Tabular, go the menu `Selection -> Align Tabular` or type `Align Tabular` in command palette.
+- Predefined Align Patterns can be found under the menu `Selection -> Align By`
 - Enter delimiter in Python regex in the input panel
 - The input should be in the from of `regex/((?:[rlc][0-9]*)+)?(?:(f[0-9]*))?`
 - The option `/((?:[rlc][0-9]*)+)?(?:(f[0-9]*))?` controls